lowering carbon intensitywe’re taking action to reduce our carbon intensity

 We are committed to advancing a lower-carbon future by reducing the carbon intensity of our operations and assets, increasing the use of renewables and offsets in support of our business and investing in low-carbon technologies to enable commercial solutions.

 Our actions and progress are linked to virtually all employees’ compensation as part of the Corporate Scorecard, which determines a component of variable compensation through the Chevron Incentive Plan.

-chevron upstream emissions intensity reduction metrics for 2028:
+upstream production net greenhouse gas emissions intensity reduction metrics for 2028:

 24 kg CO2e/boe